MissAle17/NYSE_Price_Prediction/README.md

 The data set we will be working with is from the New York Stock Exchange (NYSE) and represent the historical prices and other fundamental data points of the S&P 500 from 2010 to the end of 2016.
 The original dataset can be found on Kaggle

-I chose to take an in depth look at one stock, Google ("GOOG"), comparing it to its competitiors, and ultimately using its prices and a the only input variable over time in my models.
+I chose to take an in depth look at one stock, Google ("GOOG"), comparing it to its competitors, and ultimately using its prices and a the only input variable over time in my models.
 Ultimately, I ended up at a model that explained more than a whole percentage point of price variation.
 I was very pleased with the outcome as I expected that the prices would explain even less.
 There will be further discussion after my explanation of the models used.

 ### The Process

-This project is being completed to statisfy the fourth project requirement for the Data Science bootcamp at the Flatiron School.
+This project is being completed to satisfy the fourth project requirement for the Data Science bootcamp at the Flatiron School.
 In General, we will follow the Data Science process, Cleaning, Exploring, and Analyzing iteratively until we arrive at a useable model.

-Begining with exploration, there are a number of visualizations I created for exploratory purposes.
+Beginning with exploration, there are a number of visualizations I created for exploratory purposes.
 For example, based on the below graph, the cheapest stock in the S&P 500 had a low of 1.50 per share and the most expensive stock for this time frame was 1,600.93 per share.
 Other than volume, we can see how the other metrics might be a little skewed given the standard deviation is actually greater than the mean price.
 With one stock trading at 1.50 and another over 1,600, that's not really comparing apples to apples!

 ![volume](Price_Prediction/images/Abs_vol.png)